MEET THE PEOPLE OF BACA, NM

 The Navajo Water Project serves six towns in Northwestern New Mexico with clean, running water and solar power.

-This holiday, we want to make that seven... by completely transforming Baca, NM with the gifts of water and light.
+We want to make that seven towns... by completely transforming Baca, NM with the gifts of water and light.

 Baca is a beautiful village of just a few hundred homes nestled in the red cliffs of the Continental Divide.
 Many families in the area don't have water or power.